AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2024-01-29-post_Analyzing_school_shooting.md

 ![image-left]({{ 'assets/img/for_posts/school_shooting/chart_1.png' | absolute_url }}){: .align-left}

-The second area of research I’d like to explore pertains to the frequency of incidents that have occurred over the past three decades, spanning from 1993 to 2023.
+The second area of research I’d like to explore pertains to the *frequency of incidents that have occurred over the past three decades*, spanning from 1993 to 2023.
 As shown in the chart below, a notable shift is observed, particularly since 2010.
 In 2010, the number of school shooting incidents in the US amounted to a mere 15 occurrences.
 Subsequently, there has been a stark uptick in the incidence of such incidents.
 By 2022, this figure skyrocketed to its peak at 265 incidents, marking a surge of over tenfold in cases over the preceding decade.

 ![image-left]({{ '/assets/img/for_posts/school_shooting/chart_2.png' | absolute_url }}){: .align-left}

 Let's dive a bit deeper into the data and explore the number of victims each month over the years.